patpy/patpy.github.io/_posts/2021-12-16-neural_nets.md

 A reference to the image (\autoref{!Crepe}).

-McCulloch and Pitts introduced the idea of biologically inspired computing machines(neural networks), and later Rosenblatt proposed the percetron as the first model of learning with examples (supervised learning)\textemdash \emph{McCulloch-Pitts} model of a neuron.
+McCulloch and Pitts introduced the idea of biologically inspired computing machines(neural networks), and later Rosenblatt proposed the percetron as the first model of learning with examples (supervised learning)- *McCulloch-Pitts* model of a neuron.
 The neural model consists of a linear combiner and a hard limiter as shown in **Figure 1**.

 A single layer neural network as described above is limited to classification of linearly separable patterns .
 In practice, beacuse a one layer neural network is a limitation, we consider neural networks with than one layer--multilayer perceptrons.